 Stomach sleeping has both benefits and drawbacks, so it’s a matter of weighing the two before deciding to sleep like this.

-If you’re a dedicated stomach sleeper looking to improve your sleep or this position is entirely new to you, you’ve come to the right place.
-We’ll discuss everything about stomach sleeping, from advantages and disadvantages to a few tips that can help you sleep on your belly more comfortably.
+If you’re a dedicated stomach sleeper looking to improve your sleep or this position is entirely new, you’ve come to the right place.
+We’ll discuss everything about stomach sleeping, from advantages and disadvantages to ways to help you sleep on your belly more comfortably.

 Use a Flat Pillow

 Stomach sleepers need a flat pillow.
-Sleeping on a thick pillow would force your head at an awkward angle that could make it difficult to fall asleep, and even if you do fall asleep, you’re likely to wake up with persistent neck pain.
+Sleeping on a thick pillow would force your head to lie at an awkward angle, which could make it difficult to fall asleep.
+Plus, even if you do fall asleep, you could wake up with neck pain.
 For this reason, the best pillows for stomach sleeping are the slimmer ones that keep your head closer to the mattress.

 Put a Pillow Under Your Hips